Skip to Main Content

 Systematic Reviews and the UCLA Library

 Working on a systematic review?
 Librarians at the UCLA Biomedical Library can help you!
-The UCLA Biomedical Library offers a systematic review service to research staff, graduate students and faculty in all departments.
-To initiate a consultation about your systematic review click through to our online scheduling calendar.
+The UCLA Biomedical Library offers a systematic review service to research staff, graduate students and faculty.
+To initiate a consultation about your systematic review click through to our Health Sciences Expert Searching portal.
+If you're unsure whether or not your research fits the systematic review methodology, use the Cornell University Library's Decision Tree to help you decide.

 • Choosing the best review methodology to fit your timeline, question, and discipline